-The Local Police Service consists of units of District Police Inspectors, Juvenile Police, Protection of Women against Violence, Patrol Police, etc. It is interesting to note that the relevant law contains a provision whereby a district police inspector reports at least once every quarter to the population living in the administrative unit of the relevant administrative and territorial unit (Law of the Republic of Kazakhstan "On the Internal Affairs Bodies of the Republic of Kazakhstan" from April 23, 2014 No 199-V (Parliament of the Republic of Kazakhstan, 2014)).
+The Local Police Service consists of units of District Police Inspectors, Juvenile Police, Protection of Women against Violence, Patrol Police, etc. It is interesting to note that the relevant law contains a provision whereby a district police inspector reports at least once every quarter to the population living in the administrative unit of the relevant administrative and territorial unit (Law of the Republic of Kazakhstan On the Internal Affairs Bodies of the Republic of Kazakhstan, 2014).

 According to the Address of the President of the Republic of Kazakhstan "Growth of Welfare of Kazakhs: Increase in Income and Quality of Life" the Ministry of Internal Affairs developed "Roadmap" on modernization of Internal Affairs bodies for 2018-2021, which was subsequently approved by Decision 897 of the Government of Kazakhstan of 27 December 2018.
-The Roadmap provides for 9 areas of reform, including the elimination of inappropriate police functions, new formats for work with the population, new evaluation criteria, and the elimination of causes and conditions contributing to corruption (Government of the Republic of Kazakhstan, 2018).
+The Roadmap provides for 9 areas of reform, including the elimination of inappropriate police functions, new formats for work with the population, new evaluation criteria, and the elimination of causes and conditions contributing to corruption (Resolution of the Government of the Republic of Kazakhstan on approval the Roadmap for the modernization of the internal affairs bodies of the Republic of Kazakhstan for 2019-2021, 2018).
 Within the framework of these tasks and with a view to improving the exercise of the rights and freedoms of citizens, the police bodies have planned the activities as follows: